davidselassie/games/_games/afakeartistinnewyork.md

 # Voting

-Once each artist has drawn two lines, a minute or two of discussion ensues to determine who was the fake artist.
+Once each artist has drawn two lines, a minute or two of silent analysis is allowed.
-Feel free to ask and discuss who drew what line, but make sure to still keep the topic secret!
+Feel free to ask and discuss who drew what line, but _no other discussion can happen_.
+The point of the game is to communicate through the drawing.

 At the end of the discussion, every artist is going to vote for who was the fake.
 The commissioner will hold the vote by counting to three and each person points at who they think the fake artist is.